The Data Supercell User Guide

 Globus Online is our recommended method of transferring data to and from the Data Supercell.
 To use Globus Online you must first create a Globus Online userid and password at the Globus Online Web site.
 Once you have logged in to Globus Online you can initiate your file transfer.
 For each transfer you must select two Globus Online endpoints, to which you must then authenticate.
 The endpoint to use for the Data Supercell is xsede#psc.data.
 If you are an XSEDE user you can use your XSEDE User Portal userid and password to authenticate to the Globus Online endpoint xsede#pscdata.
 When connecting to the xsede#pscdata endpoint on Globus Online you may be redirected to the XSEDE OAuth page to enter your XSEDE User Portal username and password for authentication.
 After authentication, you will automatically be returned to the Globus Online site to initiate your transfers.

-If you are affiliated with an InCommon organization you can use your userid and password for that organization to authenticate to endpoint psc#dsc-cilogon if you have previously registered with PSC as an InCommon user.
-For information on how to register with PSC as an InCommon user or for further information about InCommon access send email to email@example.com.
+If you are affiliated with an InCommon institution you can use your userid and password for that institution to authenticate to endpoint psc#dsc-cilogon if you have previously registered with PSC as an InCommon user.
+To register with PSC as an InCommon user you must follow the steps below.
+You only need to follow these steps once.

 If you are unable to use either the XSEDE or InCommon methods of authentication to Globus Online send email to email@example.com to see if you can use other methods of authentication to Globus Online.